avrgeek/avrgeek.github.io/about.md

 ---
 {% include JB/setup %}

-This is the personal of Steve Miller.
+This is the personal website of Steve Miller.
 The domain name is from a phrase I said while drifting asleep: "There's always a cookie on the R15 resistor"  Below you will find a brief summary of my experience.
 If you wish to contact me please [fill out the form here](http://www.stevenmiller.info/) and I will get back with you as soon as possible.